-The Initiative is pleased to announce the two winners of the 2020-2021 U.S.-China Student Challenge are Space as a Catalyst for U.S.-China Cooperation and The “Sportsmanship” Approach to U.S.-China Relations.
+The Initiative announced the two winners of the 2020-2021 U.S.-China Student Challenge: Space as a Catalyst for U.S.-China Cooperation and The “Sportsmanship” Approach to U.S.-China Relations.
 Learn more about each team in their profile below.

 Over the past six months more than one hundred students from universities in the United States and China formed teams and competed in the 2020-2021 U.S.-China Student.
 Learn more about the two teams selected as the final winners.